 Rosie proudly serves on the WGI Advisory board, Board of Directors and currently is the Secretary of the WGI Executive Board.
 Currently Rosie resides in Indianapolis with her husband, Jeff and two Golden Doodles, London and Indy.
 Rosie has a bachelor’s degree in special education and a certification in Event Management.
 Rosie is excited to work with John Fannin and his team to give you the best quality and visually stimulating marching band show that we can.

-Matt is proud member of the creative team at Fannin Musical Productions.
+Matt is a proud member of the creative team at Fannin Musical Productions.
 Through FMP, Matt’s compositions and arrangements have been performed by high school bands across the United States.
-Matt was a member of the 2007 Cavaliers Drum and Bugle corps and has been a guest brass instructor at many high schools in the United States.
-Many of the bands Dr. Hightower has composed and arranged for have achieved high acclaim on the respective state, regional, and national level.
+Matt is in high demand as a clinician, often working with high school and college bands as was a brass staff member of the 2019 Santa Clara Vanguard Drum & Bugle Corps.
+Many of the bands Dr. Hightower has composed and arranged for have achieved high acclaim on the respective state, regional, and national levels.

-Matt resides in Kingsville, TX with his wife Samantha and their clowder of cats.
+Matt resides in Lexington, KY with his wife and daughter.

 Josh is a percussion and wind arranger for Fannin Musical Productions.
 His compositions and arrangements have been performed by hundreds of bands throughout the country including state and Bands of America regional finalists.
 He was the co-caption head for the Murray State University Racer Band percussion section for twelve years.
 His duties included teaching and arranging for both the battery and front ensemble.
 During Josh’s tenure the band performed at the BOA Grand National Championships and multiple BOA Regional Championships.